Apple cultivars

 Gennet Moyle

-Cider apple.
-Bittersweet.
-Also used for cooking.
+Cooker.
+Also used for cider (bittersweet).
 Resistant to scab.
 Very strong grower.
 September to October.
-Pollination group 3.
+Pollination group 2.
 Triploid.
 Herefordshire 18th Century

 Gladstone